grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 To install plugins in the Grafana Helm Charts, complete the following steps:

-1. Open the `values.yaml` file in your favorite editor.
+1. Open the `values.yaml` file in an editor.

 1. Find the line that says `plugins:` and under that section, define the plugins that you want to install.